haskell/cabal-proposals/proposals/v1-removal-plan.md

 ### Timeline

 I propose that we will complete "Internal/Community and Planning" phases during this release cycle.
-The deprecation phase will take place in the susuquent release cycle and finally removal in the release cycle after that.
+The deprecation phase will take place in the subsequent release cycle and finally removal in the release cycle after that.

 * 3.16-3.18 (Internal/Community/Planning)